marcalcarazf/realtime-2D-to-3D-faces/README.md

 ##### Used texture (manually made just to test the system):
 ![Texture](./Readme_Images/Texture_Small.jpg)

+## Disclaimers
+* AFLW2000-3D is not included.
+* 3DDFA and PCA implementations are not included.
+* Trained PCA Model and Main Model are not included.
+* You have all steps summarized in images, if you need more details send me a message.
+* WebGlStudio part is not explained but you can contact me if you need more information.

 ## Authors
 * **Marc Alcaraz** - *Project author* - [marcalcarazf](https://github.com/marcalcarazf/)
 * **Decky Aspandi** - *Original training scripts author* - [deckyal](https://github.com/deckyal/)